Books I Read in 2018May 12, 2019 books

 Man’s Search for Meaning by Viktor Frankl

 Literal survivorship bias taken to the absolute extreme.
 Frankl devises an entire theory of psychotherapy backed by the fact that he survived a concentration camp when so many others perished.
-The narrative deceptively suggests that Frankl spent months in Auschwitz death camp when in reality he spent most of his time as a prisoner in the Dachau labour camp.
+The narrative deceptively suggests that Frankl spent months in the Auschwitz death camp when in reality he spent most of his time as a prisoner in the Dachau labour camp.
 Also conveniently left out are details about Frankl’s unqualified experiments with lobotomy on his fellow prisoners.
 Would not recommend.

 Em and the Big Hoom by Jerry Pinto